baldeguer-riquelme/Feature_table_NCBI/README.md

 # Build "Feature table" for NCBI BankIt submission of viral genomes
-Contains scripts and information to build "Feature Tables" from viral genome sequences in fasta format.
+Contains scripts and information to build "Feature Tables" using viral genome sequences in fasta format as the unique input.

 NCBI asks users submitting viral genome sequences to provide a "Feature Table" (https://www.ncbi.nlm.nih.gov/WebSub/html/help/feature-table.html) but I didn't find an easy and quick way to build them.
 If you are facing the same problem, in this repository you will find a script and instructions to obtain your "Feature Tables" in a matter of seconds using your genome fasta file as the unique input.